developer-portal/content/tech/languages/ruby/gems-installation.md

 This method will not override the system's defaults.

-Or, in order to override the system's default, one can use:
+Or, in order to override the system's default, use:

 ```
 gem: --user-install